Andychriss/UiO/README.md

 https://github.com/Andychriss/UiO.git

-Project 0: A calculator that tests itself with pytest
-Project 1: A simulation of a double pendulum
+Project 0: A calculator that tests itself with pytest (Python) Project 1: A simulation of a double pendulum (Python) Project 2: Circular linked lists in C++